password123456/setup-squid-proxy-with-security-best-practice/README.md

 - This configuration ensures that the "follow_x_forwarded_for" setting only allows the localhost to modify the X-Forwarded-For header and denies all other clients from modifying it.

-## 7. Configure Outbound X-Forwarded-For Header
+## 7. Ensure Outbound X-Forwarded-For Header is restricted
 The "forwarded_for" feature allows you to add the client's actual IP address to the HTTP request header for transmission.<br>

 If the forwarded_for feature is enabled, the proxy server adds the client's IP address to the X-Forwarded-For header when making requests to external URLs.<br>